defold/doc/docs/en/manuals/animation.md

 ## Flip-book animation

-A flip book animation consists of a series of still images that are shown in succession.
+A flipbook animation consists of a series of still images that are shown in succession.
 The technique is very similar to traditional cell animation (see http://en.wikipedia.org/wiki/Traditional_animation).
 The technique offers limitless opportunities since each frame can be manipulated individually.
 However, since each frame is stored in a unique image, the memory footprint can be high.
 The smoothness of animation is also dependent on the number of images shown each second but increasing the number of images usually also increase the amount of work.
-Defold flip book animations are either stored as individual images added to an [Atlas](/manuals/atlas), or as a [Tile Source](/manuals/tilesource) with all frames laid out in a horizontal sequence.
+Defold flipbook animations are either stored as individual images added to an [Atlas](/manuals/atlas), or as a [Tile Source](/manuals/tilesource) with all frames laid out in a horizontal sequence.

   ![Animation sheet](images/animation/animsheet.png){.inline}
   ![Run loop](images/animation/runloop.gif){.inline}